dovecot/documentation/source/developer_manual/development_tips/coding_style_guide.rst

 - Parameter naming follows variable naming, see Naming.

 - When you have parameters that used only to return values from the function, they should have _r  suffix.
-If the the parameter is updated (read and written), then it does not need the suffix.
+If the parameter is updated (read and written), then it does not need the suffix.

 - In initialization functions, it is good idea to use struct